 All of this preparation will help you to keep your testimony on track, thus keeping your case in general on track.
-If you are nervous to talk to a judge that is completely normal.
+If you are nervous to talk to a completely normal judge.
 Most people have never been in a situation where they were expected to speak to a judge.
 There is nothing wrong with being nervous, but if you choose to not do anything to prepare for your case then you should not expect your nervousness to subside.
-The more you have planned and prepared, the more concise on and on point your testimony will be.
+The more you have planned and prepared, the more concise and on point, your testimony will be.
 If your testimony drifts in and out of issues relevant to your case the judge may lose interest somewhat.

 You will not have an unlimited amount of time to present your information to the judge